rkruk/gentoo-server-setup/README.md

 /etc/init.d/dcron start
 rc-update add dcron default
 ```
-GeoIP is set and running.
-Now
+GeoIP is set and running.<br>
-More informations about those databases are <a target="_blank" href="http://dev.maxmind.com/geoip/legacy/geolite/">here</a>.
+More informations about GeoIP datasets are <a target="_blank" href="http://dev.maxmind.com/geoip/legacy/geolite/">here</a>.
 <br>
-Additionally lets install something lightweight to rotate logs:
+Lets install something lightweight to rotate system logs:
 ```bash
 emerge -av app-admin/metalog
 rc-update add metalog default
 ```
-It looks a bit chaotic?
-Don't worry a few final touches with nginx and we are done here.
+It looks a bit chaotic.. - but don't worry :).
+A few final touches with nginx and we are done here.
-In `/etc/nginx/nginx.conf` there is mentioned a `mime.types` file:
+In the `/etc/nginx/nginx.conf` file - there was mentioned something about `mime.types` - right?
+Lets edit that file:

 ```bash
 nano /etc/nginx/mime.types
 ```
-Inside of that file we can specify exactly what types of file nginx can serve.
+Inside of `mime.types` we can specify exactly what types of file nginx can serve.
 Here is a comprehensive list of all files you can include inside `mime.types`:
 ```bash
 types {
     text/html                             html htm shtml;